pantelis/artificial-intelligence/_sources/aiml-common/lectures/mdp/_index.md

 * You may also want to watch Andrew Ng's, [2018 version of his ML class](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU) that includes MDP and RL lectures.

-Many of the algorithms presented here like policy and value iteration have been developed in [this](https://github.com/rlcode/reinforcement-learning) git repo that you should download and run while reading the notes.
+Many of the algorithms presented here like policy and value iteration have been developed in [this](https://github.com/rlcode/reinforcement-learning) and [this](https://github.com/dennybritz/reinforcement-learning)  git repos that you should download and run while reading the notes.

 ```